Ruggedy-Limited/ruggedy-vma/readme.md

 - `bower install`
 - `npm install`
 - `php artisan key:generate && php artisan migrate`
+- `crontab -e` then add the following cron job to your crontab:
+`* * * * * /path/to/php /path/to/ruggedy-go/artisan schedule:run >> /path/to/ruggedy-go/storage/logs/cron.log 2>&1`

+NOTE: *In the cron entry, make sure you replace **/path/to** with the path relevant to your server/environment*.

-If all of the above commands succeed, then the application should be installed and accessible via the URL/hostname you configured on your web server (Apache/Nginx).
+If all of the above commands succeed, then the application should be installed, working and accessible via the URL/hostname you configured on your web server (Apache/Nginx).
+A default admin user is installed with the following credentials:

+Username: admin@localhost

+Password: password

+It is highly recommended that you amend these details by logging in and making the relevant changes by clicking the "Profile" menu option on the main menu that can be accessed by clicking the hamburger menu icon at the top-left of the screen.

+## Development Roadmap

+This still needs to be clearly defined, but the plan is to make some improvements to the XML parser and to create a single command setup process in the next couple of months.

 ## Contributing

 Thank you for considering contributing to Ruggedy Go!
-Please send an email to [hello@ruggedy.io](mailto:hello@ruggedy.io) so that we can add you as a contributor.
+Feel free to submit a pull request against the master branch or send an email to [hello@ruggedy.io](mailto:hello@ruggedy.io) if you want to discuss specific contributions.

 ## Security Vulnerabilities

-If you discover security vulnerabilities in the application please send an email to [hello@ruggedy.io](mailto:hello@ruggedy.io).
+If you discover security vulnerabilities in the application please send an email with a detailed description and proof of concept to [hello@ruggedy.io](mailto:hello@ruggedy.io).

 ## License